How to Own BOFU Conversion Keywords in SaaS

 Let’s take a deeper dive into each category:

-Descriptive category keywords represent search terms that specifically relate to the products or services you offer.
+Descriptive solution-aware keywords represent search terms that specifically relate to the products or services you offer.

 These keywords are crucial for businesses as they help users search for products or services in their industry.

-For example, “best CRM software” and “invoice management software” are category keywords that directly describe what you offer.
+For example, “best CRM software” and “invoice management software” are solution-aware keywords that directly describe what you offer.

-It’s essential to discover all possible variations within your category keywords to cover various features, industry verticals, or product types.
+It’s essential to discover all possible variations within your solution-aware keywords to cover various features, industry verticals, or product types.

 This ensures that your content aligns closely with the search intent of users and improves your chances of ranking higher.